rackerlabs/support-how-to/content/how-to/managed-operations/managed-cloud-service-levels-faq/index.md

 service level, can stay on that level or move to one of the new levels.
 Customers who upgrade to a new service level can't return to the old level.
 {{</accordion>}}
-{<accordion title="What happens with customers who are on the old Infrastructure service level?" col="in" href="accordion4">}}
+{{<accordion title="What happens with customers who are on the old Infrastructure service level?" col="in" href="accordion4">}}

-Customers who have the Infrastructure service level keep their current pricing plan and continue to receive the same support as always.
+Customers who have the Infrastructure service level keep their current pricing plan and continue to receive the same support.
 {{</accordion>}}
 {<accordion title="Is Rackspace improving the support experience?" col="in" href="accordion5">}}